rubencarneiro/rubencarneiro.io/_posts/2021-02-05-Volla Phone IMEI Repair.markdown

 - Now you can flash you Ubuntu touch firmware
 - <a href="https://volla.tech/filedump/ubuntu-touch-yggdrasil-ota15-flashtool.zip">Volla ubuntu Touch OTA-15 flashtool zip</a> Using spflash Tool

-If You Want to Install Volla OS firs unlock bootload with the command:
+If You Want to Install Volla OS first unlock bootload with the command:

 - `fastboot flashing unlock`
 - And flash stock recovery  <a href="https://github.com/rubencarneiro/rubencarneiro.io/blob/main/assets/downloads/volla/stock_recovery.img?raw=true">Stock Recovery</a>